Introduction to the Identification of Insects and Related Arthropods

 The following documents have been used as reference materials for an insect classification course offered at the University of Florida.
 They emphasize Florida fauna and usually include the most commonly encountered families.
 If you use these keys please note they may not always work for your area, BUT with this advisory note please feel free to use as needed.
 I will add more keys to this page in the future so please check for updates.

 These documents may contain columns, dot leaders in keys, and numerous figures.
-Due to the complex nature of these files I have formatted them as .pdf files which you may view and print IF you have the ability (requires Acrobat Reader) to view and print Adobe PDF files.
+Due to the complex nature of these files, I have formatted them as PDF files (requires Acrobat Reader to view and print).

 The first file listed here contains a compilation of terms that you may encounter while learning to identify insects.
 I have indicated which term applies to which groups of insects along with a description of the term.